-Local Government: Please be aware that many divisions of city government, especially those located in City Hall, operate under a Monday-Thursday, 7 a.m.-6 p.m. schedule and are not open on Fridays.
-If you are interested in anything that the ity of Gainesville has to offer, you can always visit us online at www.cityofgainesville.org or watch us on shared local Community 12TV, where you can catch City and County Commission meetings and much more.
+Local Government: Most divisions of city government, especially those located in City Hall, operate under a Monday-Friday, 8 a.m.-5 p.m. schedule.
+If you are interested in anything that the City of Gainesville has to offer, you can always visit us online at www.cityofgainesville.org or watch us on shared local Community 12TV, where you can catch city and county Commission meetings and much more.

-Get Gainesville: Connect with Gainesville, GPD, and more on various social media websites.
-If you prefer, you can sign up for our RSS feed or come to a City Commission.
-Our Get Gainesville Web page helps you stay in touch with what is going on in your community.
+Get Connected: Connect with Gainesville, GPD, and more on various social media websites.
+If you prefer, you can sign up for our RSS feed or come to a City Commission meeting.
+Our Get Connected webpage helps you stay in touch with what is going on in your community.
 You can stay abreast of Gainesville events, news and local issues in different ways.
 All you have to do is decide what method works best for you.

 City Vehicle Parking: Vehicles are permitted to park ONLY in designated areas.
 Parking in the yard or any other non-designated parking area is prohibited in the area surrounding the university.
 Additionally, areas of decaled parking can be found around UF and downtown.
 Violation of this may result in a parking violation.

 - Where do I pay my parking tickets?
 Is this different from a traffic ticket?

 - Parking tickets need to be paid at the Parking Violations Office located inside Gainesville Police Department or can be paid online at their site.

 - Where do I pay any traffic tickets?